 I am a pediatric occupational therapist.
-I work as a
+I have worked as a

-also worked at Integrated Therapy Services, a now-closed
+around Virginia.
+I worked at Integrated Therapy Services,

-private OT clinic in Richmond, Virginia.
-I worked for Henrico
+a now-closed private OT clinic in Richmond, Virginia, and I now

 This is a site I created to gather some of the resources I most